OGN

 "Organon & Co. nears $12 billion cash acquisition by Sun Pharmaceutical — an enterprise-level bid that implies roughly $12B for a company whose equity trades at ~$2.2B market cap, meaning Sun is effectively assuming ~$9B in legacy Merck spinoff debt alongside the operating business."

 Read that again.
 Sun isn't offering $12 billion for Organon's equity.
-Sun is offering to take on a balance sheet that Organon inherited when Merck spun the company out in 2021.
+Sun is offering to absorb a balance sheet that Organon inherited when Merck spun the company out in 2021.
 The equity piece — the part shareholders actually own — is roughly $2.2 billion.
 The other $9-plus billion is someone else's problem becoming Sun's problem.

 Why This Changes Everything